-We looked at two technical options for a crossing, a footbridge and a culvert solution, in which the stream flow would be accommodated in a wide pipe embedded in concrete, this forming a base for a bridge deck spanning the two banks.
+Following discussions with the Parks Trust, we originally looked at two technical options for the stream crossing, a conventional footbridge and a culvert solution, in which the stream flow would be accommodated in a wide pipe embedded in concrete, this forming a base for a bridge deck spanning the two banks.
 The advice we were given was that, while both options would be feasible, a conventional footbridge would be less expensive; this was on the basis of a relatively light structure that would not need elaborate, deep foundations.

-Given this separation and the screening, we do not think that the bridge and those crossing it would be visually intrusive in views from the closest properties and neither do we feel that it would impinge on the privacy of those occupants to any significant extent.
-Moreover, we do not consider that the increased use of the green ride would significantly affect the amenities of the neighbouring residents.
+We have looked carefully at the specific impacts on all the neighbouring properties Given the distances involved and the extent of landscape screening, we do not think that the bridge and those crossing it would be visually intrusive in views from the closest houses and neither do we feel that it would impinge on the privacy of those occupants to any significant extent.
+Moreover, we do not consider that the increased use of the green ride would significantly affect the amenities of neighbouring residents.

 The main new woodland path would branch off from the continuation of the green ride to the north west of the bridge, to follow a curving route around the western margin of the bluebell area.
 Properties on the western side of Westcliffe, that back on to the woodland, would be protected from intrusion from users of that path by the distance involved, coupled with the barrier presented by the stream in its deep channel.